Program Overview

 Despite the wealth of clinical opportunities our program offers, our focus is on quality, not quantity.
 We strive to ensure that clinical responsibilities leave plenty of time for fellows to delve into the conceptual, methodological, evidentiary, and philosophical underpinnings of geriatric psychiatry, especially with respect to the unique mechanisms by which mental disorders present in late life, and the barriers (patient, provider, system, and societal) to delivery of quality care to older adults.

-At all levels, local, regional, national, and international, geriatric psychiatry comprises an exceptionally collegial, close-knit, supportive, and welcoming sub-specialty niche.
+At all levels: local, regional, national, and international, geriatric psychiatry comprises an exceptionally collegial, close-knit, supportive, and welcoming sub-specialty niche.
 You will find this to be the case here.
-We’re fortunate to be located a bit off the beaten path, in a spectacular region of Northern New England that promotes wellness and wellbeing, complementing perfectly our program’s vibe.
+We’re fortunate to be in a spectacular region of Northern New England that promotes wellness and wellbeing, complementing perfectly our program’s overall focus on high quality education and training.
 Fellows feel welcome as junior colleagues here.
 You’ll find that as soon as you sign up for geriatric psychiatry, you’re one of the family.
-Come see for yourself.